 I do everything from scratch: from lab work on petri dishes to cooking rye grain in a pressure cooker to soaking an entire bale of straw in my bathtub, I know the entire production process of growing and selling mushrooms.
 And since starting Prairie Oysters in 2017, I've sold to countless chefs and restaurants across Winnipeg and did a summer stint at one of the local farmers' markets.
 I even got a two-page spread in the Winnipeg Free Press, the city's most-circulated newspaper.

 Mushrooms or Testicles?

 In 2019 Prairie Oysters had a problem: It forgot to respond to an email from email@example.com two years prior.
 Ed wanted to know if the company sold mushrooms or cow testicles, and they were so busy not selling cow testicles that they couldn’t respond.

-To right past wrongs, Prairie Oysters decided to overhaul its website to help Ed and others learn more about the company’s products.
+To quash confusion, Prairie Oysters decided to overhaul its website to help Ed and others learn more about the company’s products.